What are AI Agents? How AI Enhances Human Work to Boost Productivity

 Human intervention plays a pivotal role in enhancing the performance of AI agents, mitigating potential biases, and ensuring alignment with organisational objectives.
 HITL is particularly critical in industries where AI-driven outcomes carry significant real-world implications – such as healthcare and financial services.
 This collaborative approach reinforces the principle that, while AI agents are powerful tools designed to extend human capabilities, they are not a substitute for human judgment or emotional intelligence.

-There are six types of AI agents, each differing in complexity, memory capacity, and decision-making ability.
+There are seven types of AI agents, each differing in complexity, memory capacity, and decision-making ability.
 These fundamental distinctions influence how agents behave and define the range of tasks they are suited to within business environments.

 Outlined below are the most common types of AI agents, ranked from the simplest to the most advanced: